iron-cage/sdk/docs/review/usage_limits_budgets.md

 *NO USAGES FOUND, PRESENTS ONLY 1 TEST*

+However, in handshake() module/iron_control_api/src/routes/budget/handshake.rs:291-294 usage limit cost is read and in module/iron_control_api/src/routes/budget/handshake.rs:609 cost limit is updated, so actually cost limit is ensured moment of budget_leasing.

 ### Result

-Usage Limits currently not used to limit requests in production code.
+Usage Limits cost used in handshake process.